DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 ibmcharts/ibm-odm-prod	21.3.0       	8.11.0.0   	IBM Operational Decision Manager
 ```

 You can now install the product.
-We will use the PostgreSQL internal database and disable the persistence (internalDatabase.persistence.enabled=false) to avoid any platform complexity concerning persistent volume allocation.
+We will use the PostgreSQL internal database and disable the data persistence (internalDatabase.persistence.enabled=false) to avoid any platform complexity concerning persistent volume allocation.

 ```
 helm install release ibmcharts/ibm-odm-prod --version 21.3.0 \